chriskormaris/TSP/README.md

 # TSP (Travelling Salesman Problem) Plot

 A brute-force approach.
 Written in Java using the GRAL Library.
 Complexity: O(n!)
-An algorithm that finds and prints a tour that passes from every city in random coordinates.
+An algorithm that finds and prints a tour that passes from every city.
+The cities are located in random coordinates.